randall-coding/coachella-gpt/blog/write-up.md

 Better!
 But now I'm seeing about a dozen bands and sometimes not the original bands from our input.
 Let's add some language to our prompt to make the output more specific

-`...This will include the specific bands from the input as well as several suggestions based on those band preferences`
+`...find all bands in lineup.txt that the user might like based on the "bands" input.
+This will include the specific bands from the input as well as several suggestions based on those band preferences`

 ## Mission 4: Fetching Songs from Spotify